Sri847-ops/ai-based-feedback/README.md

-# 🏛️ AI-Based Local Government Feedback & Escalation System
+# 🏛️ CivicPulse - AI-Based Local Government Feedback & Escalation System

 A smart civic complaint management system where citizens can raise issues, AI classifies and routes them to the correct department, and government staff can track, resolve, and escalate issues with automation.